wilbowma/s3ql-rotating-snapshots/README.md

 use it.

 I use a local file system synchronized by Dropbox in my own backups.
-However, many of my machines have common files (config file, git repos, etc), the s3ql file system only supports being mounted in one place at a time, so my previous solution was a separte file system for each machine.
-This really prevented optimal use of data deduplication.
+The s3ql file system only supports being mounted in one place at a time, so my previous solution was a separajte file system for each machine.
+However, many of my machines have common files (config file, git repos, etc), so multiple file systems really prevented optimal use of data deduplication.

 This feature enables a single s3ql file system, synchronized over Dropbox, to be used by multiple machines.
 This feature includes an